olegv142/esp32-bt-serial/README.md

 Exceptional.
 Several timer better than with anything based on the Bluecore chips.
 I've got stable connection with 10 meters distance and 2 concrete walls in between.

+## Framework version

+The code was built with esp-idf heading at commit 0d7f2d77c2eee51dce3fa7c8430a641c65cd9719 from Nov 21 2018.
+An attempt to port the code to newer version of esp-idf was made but showed almost two times degradation in Bluetooth throughput.
+So I opted for performance and keep code based on old version.
+If you prefer newer framework then just reapply commit 83145d72aad7467f8c3de8156d321d2c8734e4b0 fixing compilation with new SDK.